dechavezv/eeb_C177_2019/_posts/2019-04-07-Writing_Markdwon.md

 2. Transfer `README.md` from hoffman to `c177_Labs` directory located at your Desktop.
 3. Open the `README.md` file with Rstudio.
 4. Then do the following changes.
-	*Add the title "My favorite animal" to `README.md`.
+- [ ] Add the title "My favorite animal" to `README.md`.
-	*Add the scientific name of your animal with bold and italic.
+- [ ] the scientific name of your animal with bold and italic.
-	*Add a list of interesting facts about your animal.
+- [ ] Add a list of interesting facts about your animal.
-	*Add a link to a nice picture of your animal.
+- [ ] Add a link to a nice picture of your animal.
-	*Add a link to a youtube video of your animal.
+- [ ] Add a link to a youtube video of your animal.
 5. Save the document.
 6. Transfer `README.md` from `~/Desktop/c177_Labs` back to `eeb-177` in hoffman.
 7. Navigate to `eeb-177`.
 Then, save and push your changes to your github repostiory.